heckj/AutomergeSwiftAdditions/README.md

 Punchlist:

-- [x] establish a Text type to hold strings that are meant to be collaborative (Text nodes in Automerge)
-  - [x] bind/capture Text type in encoding to establish appropriate node
-  - [x] update encoder to compare and update Text node values with diff structure
-- [x] test text encoding variations - insert, delete, mixes - for correct results

-- [x] measure (and track) code coverage
-  - [x] expand code coverage for encoding - corner cases
-  - [x] encoder to 80% with failure cases
-  - [x] lookup/schema creation to 80% with failure cases

-- [x] expand strategy to allow for strictly type checking when encoding single-value scalar values

-- [x] strip out encoder duplicate structure that's created but not needed
-  - [x] check performance impact for removing that extra stuff

-- [x] establish decoder
-  - [x] capture and override decoding Text, Data, Date, and Counter
-- [x] expand encoder to allow "encode at" to aim within the schema
-- [x] expand decoder to allow "decode from" to select within the schema to decode

-- [x] review ScalarValueRepresentable - do we need it to exist with the encoder?
-- [ ] test SwiftUI binding concept - see what making dozens of updates to a ScalarValue does to doc size
 - [ ] add read-only, auto-generated UUID into Document to identify it from compatriots
 - [ ] CBOR encode the document with the UUID and the Automerge "data" from a save for the document format
   - [ ] enabling matching decode - PotentCodables supports CBOR encoding

+- [ ] test SwiftUI binding concept - see what making dozens of updates to a ScalarValue does to doc size